 Choosing the right sewer line repair method can feel like a big decision, but it really comes down to a few key factors.
 The best approach for your home depends on the specific problem with your pipe, the layout of your property, and your budget.
 While a professional plumber will give you a definitive recommendation after an inspection, understanding these factors will help you have a more informed conversation and feel confident in your choice.

-Assessing the Damage and Your Property
+Start by Assessing the Damage & Your Property

 The first step is always to figure out exactly what’s wrong with your sewer line.
 A professional camera inspection will reveal the extent of the damage, which is the biggest factor in determining the right repair.
 For a few small leaks or cracks, a simple internal pipe coating might do the trick.
 If the damage is more widespread, with many leaks throughout the pipe, a solution like CIPP lining is usually a better long-term fix.
 For a pipe that is completely collapsed or has severe structural damage, pipe bursting is often the only option.